 However, experts caution that the reduced pollution is a temporary effect of the lockdowns, not a permanent change.

 The local and global impact of coronavirus

 Though the federal government in the United States has not enacted a national lockdown order, a few individual states are requiring that its citizens remain at home unless their need for going out is absolutely necessary.

 In other countries where citizens have been on lockdown for weeks, local life has already changed.
 But it is now becoming clear that the lockdowns are also having global side effects.

 CNN has reported that satellite images over California and other parts of the US reveal a reduction in nitrogen dioxide (NO2).
 The reduction of this deadly pollutant is especially evident over San Francisco and the surrounding Bay Area, as well as over western Washington state, where Seattle is located.

-NO2 is released into the air when are burned, either by vehicles or by power plants.
+NO2 is released into the air when fossil fuels are burned, either by vehicles or by power plants.
 Similarly, CNBC has reported that reductions in air pollution have been documented over China and Italy.

 The global reduction in travel has also all but eliminated tourism in places like Japan and Thailand, resulting in wild deer and monkeys entering cities.
 These animals have learned to subsist off food from tourists and are now foraging and fighting for things to eat.

 While the reduction in pollution around the globe is a positive side effect of the coronavirus outbreak, scientists caution that this is only a temporary change.
 The global phenomenon, nonetheless, is an indication of what type of drastic actions countries will need to embrace to combat global climate change.

 COVID-19 originated from Wuhan, a city in the Hubei province of China.
 The country was the first to have the virus tear through its population.
 In response, tens of millions of people were initially put under lockdown in January to stop the spread of the disease.